Grieving for an animal who passed can be overwhelming, especially for those of us who consider animals part of our family!

 Loss of a companion

 We grieve over the loss of our companion.
-Not just “a dog,” “a cat,” “a horse,” “a guinea pig,” or “a lizard” – but the loss of Frisky, Ralphie, Pee Wee, Eddie, Missy, Mitsubishi.
+Not just “a dog,” “a cat,” “a horse,” “a guinea pig,” or “a lizard” – but the loss of Frisky, Ralphie, Pee Wee, Eddie, Missy, Mitsubishi, Stella, Tibor and Mac.
 We miss their personalities, their love – even the behaviors that drove us a bit crazy.

 And those conversations

-We miss our conversations – we talked to them, about them, about our day, about the other animals in the family.
-About Aunt Mildred.
+We miss our conversations – we talked to them, about them, about our day, about the other animals (and humans..) in the family.
 I think they enjoyed our chats, too (except when they were being chastised).
-Sometimes they even understood us.
+I believe that they understood us much more than we realized.

 Grief is sacred